 A Great New Way to Use Audio in Your Classroom

-We’re excited to introduce our newest audio feature: Text-to-Speech!
+Have you used Text-to-Speech yet?
 You’ll find Text-to-Speech in addition to our beloved Audio Read-Alouds for stories, articles, and poems in each issue.